-In this course, history will be used first and foremost as a tool to help us understand our present world.
-We will look at how our world economy functions today and what roots of it lay in the industrial revolution.
+Our second unit will focus on the function of networks past and present.
+We will look at the threads that connect our communities - the spread of information, ideas, religions and goods and how they have shaped our world and our lives.
+We will examine how our economy functions today and what roots of it lay in the industrial revolution, capitalism and enslavement.
 We will examine why industrialization took off in Great Britain and compare and contrast it with the periods of industrialization that took place in Egypt and Japan.
 We will examine why the new wave of imperialism took place when it did, how it was tied to the Industrial Revolution, and how those who were colonized in places like Ghana and Vietnam resisted imperialists in subtle yet powerful ways.
-We will explore the psychological state of dual consciousness experienced by those who were colonized and how it continues to persist in our world today.
 Looking at how people responded to power 150 years ago, we will consider how we respond to power today.